 Office Phone: 406-247-7118

-The IHS California Area Office plans to develop two YRTCs in Northern and Southern California to address California's unmet need for AI/AN youth residential treatment services.
-For more information on the California Area YRTC development project, please contact:
+The IHS California Area Office plans to develop an additional YRTC in Northern California to address California's unmet need for AI/AN youth residential treatment services.

 Q. Are the YRTCs always full?

 A: The 11 YRTCs have different admissions processes; some YRTCs have an open continuous enrollment which means clinically appropriate youth can be admitted if a bed is available.
 Others have a cohort model, which means that treatment is offered to a group of individuals that begin and remain together until they graduate from the program.
 The number of beds available in each YRTC is always changing, it is best to contact the YRTC near you to see what their availability is.